 - You have incorrectly entered the Government Gateway credentials, or are using the wrong credentials for the type of Tax Return.

 - The Tax Return has previously been submitted and you did not tick the box to indicate that you were filing an amendment.

 - Some key information is incorrect, such as a UTR that is not recognised, or a Company Registration number that does not match the one that HMRC have on file for a UTR.

-For most other errors, such as not ticking for an amended submission, or an unrecognised UTR, you will need to click Remove IRmark and unlock the Tax Return, click on cancel this submission, and confirm the cancellation, in order to fix the issue.
+For most other errors, such as not ticking for an amended submission, or an unrecognised UTR, you will need to click Remove IRmark and unlock the Tax Return, click Cancel this submission, and confirm the cancellation in order to fix the issue.